metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_topology_v1_manifest.md

 - `components` (Attributes List) (see [below for nested schema](#nestedatt--spec--components))
 - `configs` (Attributes List) Lookup and associate config items with this component (see [below for nested schema](#nestedatt--spec--configs))
 - `group_by` (Attributes) Specify the catalog tag (& optionally the tag selector) to groupthe topology. (see [below for nested schema](#nestedatt--spec--group_by))
+- `health_expr` (String) statusExpr allows defining a cel expression to evaluate the status of a componentbased on the summary.
 - `icon` (String)
 - `id` (Attributes) (see [below for nested schema](#nestedatt--spec--id))
 - `label` (String)